michaeljung / Shutterstock.com

 Marcio Jose Bastos Silva / Shutterstock.com

 Have you been dreaming of taking the kids to see Mickey and the gang at Disney World?
 You may be better able to afford the trip through Disney’s discount program for service members.
-This program offers discounts on tickets for Disney theme parks, for the service member and up to five other family members or friends.
-It also offers savings on certain rooms at Walt Disney World Resort hotels and Disney Cruises.
-(Here’s some additional tips for savings at Disney World.)
+This program offers discounts on tickets for Disney theme parks for service member and up to five other family members or friends.
+Disney also offers preferential room rates for military members at Disney Resort Hotels.

 6. Busch Gardens, SeaWorld and more